Our Focuses|Sustainable Supply Chain|Sustainable Risk Assessment

 Sustainable Supply Chain Risk Management

-• Counrty-Specific risk: Political and country-specific stability, rigor of laws and regulations, frequency of social events (such as strikes, demonstrations), completeness of national infrastructure.
+• Country-specific: political and country stability, legal and regulatory rigor, frequency of social events (e.g., strikes and demonstrations), and robustness of national infrastructure.

-• Sector-specific Aspect: Intensity of energy resource consumption, uniqueness of natural resources (specific minerals), uniqueness of technology and services.
+• Sector-specific aspect: energy and resource intensity, uniqueness of natural resources (specific minerals), and specialization of technology and services.

-• Business Principles: Market share, industry competitiveness, supply performance and reputation in the industry, product, technology and service quality, operational facilities and production equipment.
+• Business relevance: market share, industry competitiveness, supply performance and reputation within the industry, product/technology/service quality, and operating facilities and manufacturing equipment.

-• Significant Supplier Identification: Annual procurement amount, diversity of supply sources, key spare parts.
+• Significant supplier identification criteria: annual procurement spend, diversification of supply sources, and critical spare parts.

-• Second, risks are identified and categorized into internal risks, intra-partnership risks, and external risks.
+• Second, Winbond categorized risk sources into Material risks, intra-partnership risks, and external risks.

-• Third, corresponding management methods are established according to the differences in risk sources and types.
+• Third, Winbond established corresponding management methods based on differences in risk sources and types.

-• Fourth, each management event is reviewed, and improvements are made based on the deficiencies identified in the events to reduce the impact of future risks on supply chain management.
+• Fourth, Winbond reviewed each management incident, corrected deficiencies, and implemented improvements to reduce future impacts on supply chain management.

 Material Risk